Skip to content

 HIDs and Interest

-- Users, particularly those using less common HIDs, are benefited, since all users have a way to show interest in elements.
+2. Users, particularly those using less common HIDs, benefit greatly, since all users now have a way to show interest in elements.
 They don’t get locked out of particular site functionality simply because the site developer didn’t make specific affordances for their particular HID.

 Mouse